 - lumping Sipsey-bottom cherrybark and white oak into a pine-pulp average

-- selling to the first Tuscaloosa-shed buyer without inviting Mississippi mills
+- selling to the first Tuscaloosa-area buyer without inviting Mississippi mills

 - no riparian-buffer enforcement on Lubbub and North River tributaries